-Operating costs increased \$8.6 million, or 3.2%, in fiscal 2017 versus fiscal 2016.
-The increase in operating costs was primarily a result of significantly higher labor and transportation costs, partially offset by lower disposal costs throughout fiscal 2017.
-Higher labor costs is the result of investment in new resources to support future revenue growth.
-Higher transportation costs in the Environmental Services segment was driven mainly by continued expansion geographically, and the roll-out of some of our newer service offerings to existing branches.
+Operating costs increased \$26.4 million, or 8.2%, to \$349.6 million in fiscal 2019 compared to \$323.2 million in fiscal 2018.
+The increase in operating costs was primarily a result of significantly higher labor and employee benefit costs, disposal charges, and logistics related costs, partially offset with lower re-refinery shutdown and maintenance costs compared to fiscal 2018.
+Higher labor costs was the result of investments in new resources to support our revenue growth and annual wage increases, while higher disposal costs were driven primarily by higher volumes of waste material in our vacuum services, containerized waste, and field services businesses.

 We expect that in the future our operating costs in the Environmental Services business will continue to increase as our service volume increases; however, a decrease in crude oil prices could partially offset this cost increase because a decrease in price could cause a decline in the price we pay for parts cleaning solvent and diesel fuel.
 Whether or not we have an increase in service volume, an increase in the price of crude oil could result in an increase in operating costs in the Environmental Services segment since this will likely result in an increase in the price we pay for parts cleaning solvent and diesel fuel.
 In the Oil Business segment, our operating costs could increase or decrease in the future depending on changes in the price for crude oil which could directly impact our used oil collection costs and processing costs at our re-refinery.